 - Give them chances to lead.

 - Respect their personalities and natural abilities while realizing the need to stretch and grow them.

 - Don’t give up!
 Teaching responsibility is a worthy goal and something our culture sorely lacks.
 Press on, mama!

 There is an economy of the household.
 There is work to be done and children must be a part of this work.
 However, they also must see you working hard too.
 They must feel like they are part of something bigger and their part matters.

-I know I have inadvertently left things off this list and I know I don’t always get this list right, but I keep trying.
+I know I have inadvertently left things off this list, and I know I don’t always get this list right myself, but I keep trying.
 I keep training.
 I keep raising arrows that I pray will one day be sharpened and ready to be responsible for their own households.